 Members of the Sheinberg Committee:

-Professor Alina Das, Atoosa Esmaili (3L), Tsion Gurmu (2L), Leila Kang (3L), Emily Kenney (3L), Professor Sylvia A. Law, Professor Holly Maguigan, Professor Erin Collins, Jill Sheinberg (family), and Matthew Wasserman (2L).
+Professor Alina Das, Tsion Gurmu (3L), Molly Lauterback (2L), Professor Sylvia A. Law, Professor Holly Maguigan, Professor Erin Collins, Jill Sheinberg (family), Nina Sheth (2L) and Matthew Wasserman (3L).

 Twentieth Annual Rose Sheinberg Lecture